Bitcoin: 2008–2009: Creation

 The domain name bitcoin.org was registered on 18 August 2008.
 On 31 October 2008, a link to a white paper authored by Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
 Nakamoto's identity remains unknown.
 According to computer scientist Arvind Narayanan, all individual components of bitcoin originated in earlier academic literature.
-Nakamoto's innovation was their complex interplay resulting in the first decentralized, Sybil resistant, Byzantine fault tolerant digital cash system, that would eventually be referred to as the first blockchain.
-Nakamoto's paper was not peer reviewed and was initially ignored by academics, who argued that it could not work.
+Nakamoto's innovation was their complex interplay which resulted in the first decentralized, Sybil resistant, Byzantine fault tolerant digital cash system, that would eventually be referred to as the first blockchain.
+Nakamoto's paper was not peer-reviewed and was initially ignored by academics, who argued that it could not work.

 Nakamoto released bitcoin as open-source software.
 On 3 January 2009, the bitcoin network was created when Nakamoto mined the starting block of the chain, known as the genesis block.
 Embedded in this block was the text "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks", which is the date and headline of an issue of The Times newspaper.
 Nine days later, Hal Finney received the first bitcoin transaction: ten bitcoins from Nakamoto.
 Wei Dai and Nick Szabo were also early supporters.
-On May 22, 2010, the first known commercial transaction using bitcoin occurred when programmer Laszlo Hanyecz bought two Papa John's pizzas for ₿10,000, in what would later be celebrated as "Bitcoin Pizza Day".
+On 22 May 2010, the first known commercial transaction using bitcoin occurred when programmer Laszlo Hanyecz bought two Papa John's pizzas for ₿10,000, in what would later be celebrated as "Bitcoin Pizza Day".
 Satoshi tasked Finnish developer and early Bitcoin contributor Martti Malmi with creating content for the bitcoin.org website.

 2010–2012: Early growth

-Blockchain analysts estimate that Nakamoto had mined about one million bitcoins before disappearing in 2010 when he handed the network alert key and control of the code repository over to Gavin Andresen.
+Blockchain analysts estimate that Nakamoto had mined about one million bitcoins before he disappeared in 2010 and handed the network alert key and control of the code repository over to Gavin Andresen.
 Andresen later became lead developer at the Bitcoin Foundation, an organization founded in September 2012 to promote bitcoin.

 After early "proof-of-concept" transactions, the first major users of bitcoin were black markets, such as the dark web Silk Road.
 During its 30 months of existence, beginning in February 2011, Silk Road exclusively accepted bitcoins as payment, transacting ₿9.9 million, worth about $214 million.